JustinFromMCPE/Server-Panel/README.md

-## Hold up, what's this?
-This is a Minecraft server control panel, developed using a combination of PHP, JavaScript and Java.
-If that doesn't mean anything to you, it's basically a multicraft alternative; you would use it to access and control your server remotely.

-# Summary
+# Launchpad Administrative Minecraft Panel
 #### Welcome to my panel, or I guess, *your* panel.
 This panel was built with [Bootstrap 4](v4-alpha.getbootstrap.com), PHP, Javascript, and Java.
-That being said, this panel has many cool features (some still in the works!), as well as full mobile support and constant visual updating, for the best look and functionality.
+That being said, Launchpad has many cool features (some still in the works!), as well as full mobile support and constant visual updating, for the best look and functionality.
 ##### Ok, so why don't I use Multicraft?
  Well, here are a couple issues with Multicraft:
  - It costs money
  - Old versions have very limited functionality
  - Old versions look old and lame
  - Lots of class injection

 Ok, so why should I use your panel?
 My panel has many features out of the box, and more coming:
  - It's 100% free!